 Preheat over to 425 degrees F

-Place the uncovered baking sheet in the preheated oven for about 25 minutes.
+- Place the uncovered baking sheet in the preheated oven for about 20 minutes.
 Halfway through, using tongs flip everything around a little so the beans and mushrooms get brown on all sides.
-Remeber, you want the veggies to get nice and brown, that's where all the flavor will come from.
-Don't be afraid to let them sizzle in the oven.
+Remember, you want the veggies to get nice and brown, that’s where all the flavor comes.
+Don’t be afraid to let them sizzle in the oven.

-*Note: when drizzling the olive oil you're not looking for it to puddle up in the bottom of the baking sheet.
-A few zig zags over the pan will be sufficient.
+*Note: when drizzling the olive oil you’re not looking for it to puddle up at the bottom of the baking sheet.
+A few zig-zags over the pan will be sufficient.